How Does a Job Interview Work

 Research That Impresses

-Beyond the company About page, look at recent product launches, leadership changes, earnings calls (for public companies), and social media signals about culture.
-If you can find an inside perspective through LinkedIn alumni or professional groups, use it to shape the questions you ask at the end of the interview.
+Beyond the “About” page of the company, look at recent product launches, leadership changes, earnings calls (for public companies), and social media signals about culture.
+If you can find an inside perspective (via LinkedIn alumni or professional groups), use it to shape the questions you ask at the end of the interview.
 Insightful, specific questions demonstrate curiosity and due diligence.

 Rehearse With Precision

-Practice answering behavioral and technical questions aloud.
+Practice answering behavioural and technical questions aloud.
 Record responses for self-feedback or rehearse with a coach or trusted peer.
-Include the environment you’ll use (e.g., remote video setup) in rehearsals so performance under real conditions is predictable.
+Include the environment you’ll use (e.g., remote video set-up) in rehearsals so performance under real conditions is predictable.

 Prepare Your Practical Toolkit

-Have clean copies of your resume, a list of references, and any portfolio items easily accessible.
-For virtual interviews, test audio, video, and lighting.
+Have clean copies of your résumé, list of references, and any portfolio items readily accessible.
+For virtual interviews, test your audio, video, lighting.
 If the role involves relocation or visa sponsorship, prepare your timeline and concise statements about mobility readiness.

 The Day Before and Day Of: Tactical Preparation